FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsubsection{Feedback Latency}

 This dimension distinguishes between \FD{instant} and \FD{delayed} feedback, reflecting how quickly the system should respond once a deviation is detected.
-Immediacy is critical in situations involving high injury risk, where feedback must intervene before damage occurs.
+Immediacy is critical in situations involving high safety risk, where feedback must intervene before damage occurs, \textit{"If the strap helps make sure I don’t go too much in front or too much back… that prevents shoulder injury."} Four sessions emphasized the need for immediate feedback especially for shoulder and elbow.
 At the same time, participants recognized the value of \FD{delayed} feedback that tolerates minor deviations and only escalates if errors persist.
-Such delayed feedback was seen as less disruptive and more supportive, as it felt less intimidating to users.
+In S8, trainer states the need for guidance based on tempo not not urgent correction, \textit{"Maybe like click click click… you’d know you’re in the correct position… help with timing and slowing movement down."} Such delayed feedback was seen as less disruptive and more supportive, as it felt less intimidating to users.
 Several also expressed preferences for \textit{progressive onset}, where feedback begins subtly and intensifies if the deviation continues.
-Taken together, these insights suggest that \ST{trigger policies} must balance the safety benefits of \FD{instant} correction with the patience of \FD{delayed} feedback that reduces cognitive overload.
+A more tolerable or delayed feedback were discussed in three sessions.
+Taken together, these insights suggest that \textit{Trigger Policies} must balance the safety benefits of \FD{instant} correction with the patience of \FD{delayed} feedback that reduces cognitive overload.